YASIRZAHID/NPMPACKAGEGUIDE/README.md

 ## Appendix c

     npm search
-(CAN BE USED TO CHACK IF THE NAME YOU ARE USING IS AVAILABLE)
+(CAN BE USED TO CHECK IF THE NAME YOU ARE USING IS AVAILABLE)

 ## Appendix d